 IndieGoGo, meanwhile, offers a bit more than just crowdfunding.

-They offer support services up-front and a marketplace post-launch for products.
+They offer support services up-front and a post-launch marketplace for products.
 IndieGoGo can be used for social causes as well as commercial ventures.
 Folks raising funds for social causes and non-profits may qualify for fee-free fundraising on IndieGoGo through their “Generosity” arm (although they still have to pay for payment processing).

 IndieGoGo gives you the option of either taking whatever you raise or going the all-or-nothing approach of KickStarter.